AckerlyXu/heima/articles/multi-factor-authentication/end-user/multi-factor-authentication-end-user-manage-settings.md

 1. login [Azure classical portal](https://manage.windowsazure.cn/)

-2. Get into “Multi-factor authentication” configuration page from Active Directory.
+2. Get into â€œMulti-factor authenticationâ€ configuration page from Active Directory.

-3. Click “Manage user settings”.
+3. Click â€œManage user settingsâ€.
 There will be a popup page.

 	![5](./media/multi-factor-authentication-end-user-manage/5.png)